The LSAT Logical Reasoning Section

 Important LSAT Logical Reasoning Skills

-Familiarity with the component parts of an argument is a prerequisite to success on the LSAT's Logical Reasoning section.
+Familiarity with the parts of an argument is a prerequisite to success on the LSAT's Logical Reasoning section.
 Students must be able to identify premises (statements that are offered as true without the apparent need for supporting evidence) and conclusions (statements that the person making an argument aims to prove with his or her premises).
-Because time management is so important to success on the LSAT, test-takers must also become able to read passages quickly and retain vital information.
+Because time management is so important to success on the LSAT, test takers must also be able to read passages quickly and retain vital information.
 These skills should be practiced regularly during the preparation period.

 LSAT Logical Reasoning Scoring Data